OfficeDev/Microsoft-Teams-Samples/samples/meetings-app-icon-badging/nodejs/README.md

 ## App Icon Badging In Teams Meeting Notification

-This sample illustrates how to send app icon badging notification on tab icon in Teams meetings.
+This sample application illustrates how to implement app icon badging notifications in Teams meetings using the targeted notifications API.
+It supports features like bots, in-meeting notifications, and RSC permissions, enabling developers to enhance user interaction within their Teams applications.

 ## Included Features
 * Bots